OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-22.md

 ## Luke 22:63

-The men who were guarding Jesus began mocking and beating Him.
+The men who were guarding Jesus began to mock and beat Him.

 ## Luke 22:64